-The AOI is located in the Arrowsmith Timber Supply Area (TSA), which encompasses 1,574,719 hectares of land.
+The AOI is located in the Arrowsmith TSA, which encompasses 1,574,719 hectares of land.
 The Arrowsmith TSA is within the West Coast Natural Resource Region and is administered by the South Island Natural Resource District.
-The effective timber harvesting land base in the TSA is 54,444 ha or approximately 6.5% of the total land area.
-The last Timber Supply Review (TSR) was completed in 2016 and the most recent Allowable Annual Cut (AAC) determination was completed in early 2018.
+The effective timber harvesting land base in the TSA is 54,444 ha or approximately 6.5% of the total land area.36 The last Timber Supply Review (TSR) was completed in 201637 and the most recent Allowable Annual Cut (AAC) determination was completed in early 2018.
+The current AAC is 348,000 cubic meters per year (the AAC is not applicable to private managed forest land).